bogstandard/rl-weather/README.md

 Lightning is off by default for safety reasons.

 ## Brief
-Weather is something Runescape never had but you might still remember.
+The Runescape from my childhood had weather, I'm sure of it.

 Dreamt up while afk fishing on Barbarian Village's riverbanks; this plugin aims to make that memory reality.